LeTrappeur/RobotFirmware/README.md

 RobotFirmware
 =============
-Simple autonomous robot using the Arduino for hardware controlling and the Raspberry Pi for processing.
+Simple autonomous robot using the Arduino for controlling and the Raspberry Pi for processing.

 Features for V1 :
 * Robot vehicle